ritterim/rimdev-blog/src/content/posts/2023-07-12-astro-redirects.md

 image_credit: Alexander Grey
 ---

-We needed to redirect a current url to a different page.
+We needed to redirect a current URL to a different page.
 In our case, we wanted `/agenda` to redirect to an event page.
-So, to explain it like you're a five year old, who knows a decent amount of developer knowledge, when someone would go to `website-name.com/agenda` they would _actually_ go to `website-name.com/desired-page`.
+So, to explain it like you're a five-year-old, who knows a decent amount of developer knowledge, when someone would go to `website-name.com/agenda` they would _actually_ go to `website-name.com/desired-page`.

 Now it looks like you _used_ to be able to do this, and still might depending on your version of Astro.
 The [Astro.redirect](https://docs.astro.build/en/reference/errors/static-redirect-not-available/) method is depricated as of version 2.6.
 No worries though.
 I'll be showing you a different method that Astro reccomends using the `meta refresh attribute`.